swelouis/pm2-custom-log/Readme.md

 The following options are available:

 -   **process_name** (string): When this is set, it outputs only the logs of specific named processes.
 Default: NULL.
 You can specify multiple process names separated by commas, e.g., `service_1, service_2`
--   **without_keywords** (string): When this is set, it excludes logs containing specific keywords in the message.
-You can specify multiple process names separated by commas, e.g., `error_1,health-check`
+-   **exclude_keywords** (string): When this is set, it excludes logs containing specific keywords in the message.
+You can specify multiple keywords separated by commas, e.g., `error_1,health-check`
 -   **include_keywords** (string): When this is set, it outputs only the logs containing specific keywords in the message.
 You can specify multiple keywords separated by commas, e.g., `error_1,health-check`
 -   **buffer** (bool) - Enable/Disable buffering of messages by timestamp.
 Messages that occur with the same timestamp (seconds) will be concatenated together and posted as a single discord message. `Default: true`
 -   **buffer_seconds** (int) - Duration in seconds to aggregate messages.
 Has no effect if buffer is set to false. `Min: 1, Max: 5, Default: 1`